Do you own a website or are you responsible for a website? With these 5 Web Testing Tools, you can have an inclusive and accessible website.

 The development of an accessible website is sometimes a difficult job.
 Nevertheless, the reward for your efforts lays in making the internet more inclusive for all.
 This includes people with disabilities.
 On many occasions, information on certain websites is not easy to access because international web accessibility guidelines are to this day missing.
 But how can you be sure your website conforms to the latest compliance standards?
 We share everything you need to know about web testing tools today.

-Web accessibility is reflected in a series of recommendations prepared by specialized organizations that provide accessibility criteria and whose monitoring substantially helps make the contents of a page accessible.
-Among these recommendations are the Web Content Accessibility Guidelines (WCAG), Section 508, ADA, AODA, etc. What are Web Testing Tools?
-They are explained in this 2021 guide.
+Web accessibility consists of a series of recommendations.
+Prepared by specialized organizations that provide accessibility criteria and whose monitoring substantially helps make the contents of a page accessible.

 What are Web Testing Tools?

 Web accessibility testing tools also go by web accessibility checkers or scans.
 These web testing scans include a series of automated tools.
 These tools evaluate a website through de facto verification standards of different global accessibility guidelines.

 To achieve a good result, web accessibility testing tools take under consideration: